iamalinux/tron/README.md

 Fork Description: Start mbam, scan, and update through AHK click actions.

+Status: Complete!

-Please read this and the bat script from lines 1040-1073 to understand what needs to be done before testing these files.
+Please read this and the bat script from lines 1040-1076 to understand what needs to be done before testing these files.

 The ahk scripts are in Linux/Mac format and must be converted to Windows format before use.
 This can be done with Notepad++, edit, EOL Conversion, Windows, file, save.
 The ahk files must be in the correct directory to work.
 The 32bit AutoHotKey must be downloaded from http://ahkscript.org/download/ahk-u32.zip and unzipped with the scripts as well.
 See step 2 below for a visual description of what needs to be done.

-AHK scripts are tested and work.
-The Bat file needs testing, but the individual commands have been tested in a command prompt and work.
+These scripts are tested and work with XP and Windows 8 in regular sessions and safe mode.
+The Bat file could always use more testing.